AlimulHJ/dengue-outbreak-analytics-dashboard-Excel/README.md

 - `README.md` – Project overview and documentation

 ## 🔍 Overview
-This project uses real survey data of dengue infection cases from Dhaka to build a comprehensive Excel dashboard.
-It combines pivot tables, interactive charts, and statistical analysis for insights.
-It features an interactive Excel dashboard to visualize patterns, identify high-risk areas, age group, area-housing type and recommend targeted public health actions.
+Real survey data of dengue infection cases from the Dhaka region of Bangladesh is used for Data Analysis and Dashboard building.
+First, Exploratory Data Analysis (EDA) is performed to understand the data, anomaly detection etc. This project includes PivotTable, Chart, Statistical Analysis and Dashboard.
+Using the interactive dashboard, public health actions have been recommended.

+## 📅 About the Dataset
+Data from a 1000-person survey in Dhaka, Bangladesh, including NS1, IgG, IgM markers, demographics, and outcomes.

+## 📌 Tools/Feature used from Excel
+- Table, Filter, Formulas, Pivot Tables, Slicer, Charts (Doughnut, Bar & Column), Statistical Analysis (Descriptive Statistics)

 ## 📌 Key Features
 - Infection stage classification (Acute, Positive, Secondary etc. using NS1, IgM, IgG).
-- Distribution of dengue cases by Area-type & house-type.
+- Distribution of Dengue cases by Area-type & house-type.
 - Infection case analysis by Age group & gender.
 - Pivot-table driven Charts.
-- Statistical Analysis (Descriptive Statistics).
+- Statistical Analysis.
 - KPIs for decision making.
+- Created interactive Excel dashboard with filtering.
+- Developed actionable insights for public health intervention.

-## 📌 Tools Used
+## 📌 Key Findings
-- Microsoft Excel (Pivot Tables, Charts, Formulas)
-- Basic statistical analysis (Descriptive Statistics)

-## 🧠 About the Dataset
-Data from a 1000-person survey in Dhaka, Bangladesh, including NS1, IgG, IgM markers, demographics, and outcomes.
+→ Identified geographic hotspots requiring immediate intervention.
+→ Indentified the most effected age groups.
+→ Discovered most effected segments by comparing House & Area type.
+→ Created 5 actionable recommendations for officials such as City Corporation or Health Ministry.

 ## 🖼️ Dashboard Preview
 ![Dashboard Screenshot](Dashboard-ss.png)